-A pilot survey of Brazilian employers is currently underway to assess their strategies to face future waves of the pandemic, how they are coping with political uncertainty, their access to credit, and their perceptions of diversity and discrimination.
-Survey findings will be compared to comparable data from the U.S. Census Bureau’s Survey of Business Owners and the Federal Reserve’s Small Business Credit Survey.
+The next steps involve a pilot survey of Brazilian employers to understand their strategies for future pandemic waves, reactions to political uncertainty, credit access, and perceptions of diversity and discrimination.
+The findings will be compared with data from the U.S. Census Bureau and the Federal Reserve, offering insights into pandemic preparedness and equity.